snigdhagupta21/DrGViswanathan-challenge/README.md

 # DrGViswanathan Challenge

-This repository contains my LeetCode problem solutions in Java.
+This repository contains my LeetCode and GeeksForGeeks problem solutions in Java.

 ## Problems Solved